 3. UGA Parking

 There are various parking decks on-campus that have tailgates set up outside of them.
 One spot, in particular, that is especially popular is outside of the Carlton Street Deck on South Campus.
-This area is usually home to an older crowd of tailgaters or alumni.
+This area is usually home to alumni and an older crowd.

 In addition to tailgates outside of parking decks, there are a couple of popular parking lots across campus that have become a home for tailgates.
 There is a grassy area near the residence hall/dining hall Oglethorpe House (affectionately known as "O-House" among students), that usually fills up.
 This area is typically full of alumni and other fans and is less student-dominated.
 O-House is located off of South Lumpkin, and there are usually tents set up in other areas along this road.